 Mobile Search UX Best Practice No. 1 – Learn From Popular Search Styles

-Full-length Search Bar
+Add a Full-length Mobile Search Bar

-One aspect of search UX that universal audiences love is the magnifying glass icon.
+Running an A/B test in your app with an icon-only search and a full-length search bar is the only way to know for certain whether this search style will work for you.
+That said, the magnifying glass icon is loved universally by a range of audiences.
 Looking closely at both the full-length and icon-only search styles reveals that including a magnifying glass icon is a must for a positive search UX.
 The magnifying glass icon is immediately recognizable, and it’s worth noting that most users won’t know to search your product without seeing this icon first.

 - Trending searches